We have developed a device, called DIADEM, for noninvasive deep brain therapies with ultrasonic waves.

 Remotely-controlled drug release at a specific target

-The ability to deliver a drug selectively at a specific location within the body would revolutionize medicine.
+The ability to deliver a drug selectively at a specific location within the brain or the body would revolutionize medicine.

-Building on the pioneering approach of Natalya Rapoport (University of Utah), we use ultrasound to release drugs from specifically designed nanoparticle carriers.
+We use ultrasound to release drugs from ultrasound-sensitive nanoparticle carriers.

-We optimize the efficacy and safety of the approach in large animals.
+We optimize the effectiveness and safety of the approach in non-human primates.

 This work will enable us to move beyond prescribing systemic drugs by specifically modulating the aberrant neural circuit in a given individual.